Best car insurance in Washington for 2021

 Is there a way to avoid having to buy car insurance in Washington?

-An individual can opt to self-insure if he/she has 26 vehicles or more.
+An individual can opt to self-insure if there are 26 vehicles or more.
 Proof of this self-insurance must always be carried by drivers of the vehicles.
 A driver can also opt to have a liability bond of at least $60,000 from a surety bond company authorized by Washington or a certificate of deposit to pay your liability insurance in lieu of auto insurance.
-Motor scooters and mopeds do not need auto insurance, but motorcycles do.
+Motor scooters and mopeds do not require auto insurance, but motorcycles do.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person

 - $100,000 uninsured motorist bodily injury per person